 There is no orange urban light imposing its day glow glare upon this Devonshire hollow in the midnight of its star full ink darkness.

-I look out through glass and night will pass as I wait for a red dawn to rise behind the Observatory on a hill in Greenwich, where time was organised.
+I wait for a red dawn to rise behind the Observatory on a hill in Greenwich, where time is organised.
+Greenwich mean time.

-I do not want them at this moment
+I do not want them in this moment.

 ❝ I do very well ‘till after sundown